 After the petition is prepared, the clerk must notify the contact person in writing.
 The contact person is responsible for notifying the other sponsors.
 Copies of the petition must be available for each sponsor that requests one (AS 29.26.120(c)).

-4. After the petition receives the required number of good signatures (35% or more of the number of votes cast in the last regular municipal election), it must be assembled and submitted as a single document to the municipal clerk and signed and dated by the sponsor stating that the signatures are true and correct (AS 29.26.140).
+4. After the petition receives the required number of good signatures (35 percent or more of the number of votes cast in the last regular municipal election), it must be assembled and submitted as a single document to the municipal clerk and signed and dated by the sponsor stating that the signatures are true and correct (AS 29.26.140).

 Signatures must be legible, unless accompanied by a legible printed name; must be accompanied by a legible address; and must be a person who resides in the affected area, or they are to be rejected by the clerk (AS 29.26.130).